-Who does the assessment if there are no exams?
+6. Who does the assessment if there are no exams?

 UKPHR has 15 years' experience of assessing evidence of knowledge.
 UKPHR maintains a pool of senior public health professionals, from a wide range of relevant disciplines, including medicine, who give their time voluntarily to assess portfolios.
-For the new Specialist registration by portfolio assessment route, which UKPHR proposes to open on 01 September 2018, portfolios of evidence will be assessed by two experienced assessors as in the present defined specialist portfolio system.
+For the new Specialist Registration by Portfolio Assessment route, which UKPHR opened on 01 September 2018:

+- A single assessor will assess preapplications; - Two assessors will assess portfolios of (as in the present defined specialist portfolio system).

-As readers may know, these assessments by two assessors are discussed by those assessors and their peer assessors and a Moderator at monthly meetings of UKPHR's Registration Panel.
+As readers may know, portfolio assessments by two assessors are discussed by those assessors and their peer assessors and a Moderator at monthly meetings of UKPHR's Registration Panel.
 These discussions usually result in applicants being asked to provide further information and/or evidence by way of clarification and/or resubmission.
-The process is tried and tested, it is rigorous and it is robust.
+The process is tried and tested, it is rigorous, and it is robust.

-Feedback from UKPHR registrants, by portfolio, is that this is rigorous, searching and challenging but very helpful in strengthening their effectiveness as public health specialists.
+UKPHR registrants who have experienced our portfolio assessments tell us that this is rigorous, searching and challenging but very helpful in strengthening their effectiveness as public health specialists.

-How does UKPHR assure the quality of the assessments made?
+7. How does UKPHR assure the quality of the assessments made?

-UKPHR's Quality Assurance work is led by UKPHR's Moderation Team, comprising six Moderators led by Cerilan Rogers.
-Moderators oversee the registration processes in respect of specialists and practitioners.
+UKPHR's Quality Assurance work is led by UKPHR's Moderation Team, comprising six Moderators, one of whom is the Lead Moderator.
+The Moderators oversee the registration processes in respect of specialists and practitioners.
 They attend every Registration Panel held by UKPHR (and every verification panel held by every local practitioner registration scheme).
 They will select portfolios at random for moderation, they may be asked by the Registration Panel to moderate a specific portfolio and assessors may ask for their advice at any time.
-Moderators have written the detailed guidance for applicants and assessors that UKPHR publishes on its website.
+Moderators provide guidance for applicants and assessors.
 The Lead Moderator writes an annual report which UKPHR publishes in its Annual Report.